JohnReedLOL/Prototypal_C/README.md

 //=====================================================================

-//Direct function calls can also be designated object parent if they are equal to the default value, nullptr, in the child.
+// Direct function calls can also be passed up to the object's parent if the function call wasn't set in the child.

-//Example:

   std::cout << child.call<int>(5, 6) << std::endl;         // returns 11.
 The dereferenced return type is specified in angle brackets.